How to Debug HTML in Chrome to Create Pixel Perfect PDFs

 To render pixel-perfect PDFs that include all images, icons, and backgrounds typically omitted in print format, make sure to use the Screen CSS Media option.

-1. To do this, within Chrome open DevTools.
+1. To do this, within Chrome open DevTools in Chrome.

 Use Inspect in Chrome

 1. Press Command+Shift+P (Mac) or Control+Shift+P (Windows, Linux, ChromeOS) to open the Command Menu.
 Start typing rendering, select Show Rendering, and press Enter.
-DevTools displays the Rendering tab at the bottom of your DevTools window. (more help)
+DevTools displays the Rendering tab at the bottom of your DevTools window.
+More help on rendering settings

 Go to Show Rendering and then Find CSS Media Type